Salim Saleh: Capture of Kampala and Post-War Military Leadership

+Reorganisation of the army and the National Resistance Army (1989-1994).

-On 27 November 1989, Saleh was redeployed from active military service to command the Reserve Forces, he played a significant role in managing the demobilization of the NRA from 100,000 to 60,000 troops in 1994.
+On 27 November 1989, Saleh was redeployed from active military service to command the Reserve Forces.
+He played a significant role in managing the demobilization of the NRA from 100,000 to 60,000 troops in 1994.

 Saleh was tasked with overseeing the welfare and resettlement of approximately 40,000 demobilized soldiers, facilitating vocational training and start-up capital despite limited resources.
 He was also actively involved in peace negotiations with rebel groups in Northern Uganda and supported military operations to restore stability.

-Military and Economic Rehabilitation Efforts in Northern Uganda (1996 and beyond)
+Army and economy in Northern Uganda (1996 and earlier).

 During renewed insurgencies in Northern Uganda in the mid-1990s, Saleh mobilized 15,000 Reserve Forces troops to reinforce operations against rebel groups.
 Recognizing the importance of economic recovery alongside military efforts, he initiated agricultural marketing programs, notably supporting sesame seed (simsim) production and advocating for local value addition projects.

+Saleh has helped rebuild families and transform adversaries into neighbours thereby fostering trust in communities that were once torn apart by war.
+Saleh has extensively been involved in promoting food security in Uganda as a means to eliminate hunger, providing farmers with better seeds, modern agricultural techniques, and market access to ensure no Ugandan goes hungry.
 Saleh's combined military and economic initiatives contributed to stabilization and reconstruction efforts in post-conflict northern Uganda.

-Political and Civic Activities (2001)
+Political and Civic Activities

 In the lead-up to Uganda's 2001 presidential elections, Major General Salim Saleh publicly endorsed President Yoweri Museveni, his elder brother, and actively campaigned on his behalf across multiple regions of the country.
 Represented at several rallies and events, Saleh advocated for Museveni's re-election and emphasized the need for continued leadership to address persistent national challenges, particularly poverty alleviation.
 He also pledged to reintroduce micro-loan programs under Citizens’ Concerned, an NGO he was affiliated with, although he acknowledged prior misuse of the scheme.

 Saleh spearheaded task forces and campaign outreach activities targeting institutions such as Uganda Christian University and mobilized groups including youth, veterans, and marginalized communities.
 On multiple occasions, he promised capital injections and entandikwa (startup funding) to various constituencies, often positioning himself as a future leader in poverty alleviation initiatives under Museveni's government.

 Amid speculation about his political ambitions, Saleh alternated between expressing interest in elective office, including a potential parliamentary bid in Mbarara Municipality, and denying intentions to seek the presidency.
 He stated that while others had encouraged him to consider higher political office, his immediate focus was on education and social development.
 Saleh completed his A-Level studies in 2001, earning ten points, and expressed intent to pursue further education in economics.